cpske/ISP/assignment/week6/database-exercise.md

 Use a database browser to browse the structure of your Django-polls database.

-Preferred: use [DBeaver](https://dbeaver.io/) GUI app to interact with almost any database, including Sqlite.
-Can draw ER diagrams.
+Preferred tool: [DBeaver](https://dbeaver.io/) GUI app to interact with almost any database, including Sqlite.
+It can draw ER diagrams, too.
 Home: <https://dbeaver.io/>

-If you have a problem with DBeaver, other tools that work are:

-- [Sqlitebrowser](https://sqlitebrowser.org/) free GUI app to browse SQLite database. https://sqlitebrowser.org/, but doesn't draw ER diagram.
+[Sqlitebrowser](https://sqlitebrowser.org/) free GUI app to browse an SQLite database. https://sqlitebrowser.org/, but doesn't draw ER diagram.
-- **sqlite3** - command line tool included with SQLite.
-Don't need to install anything, but has only command line interface.
-You use SQL commands to view or modify the database.
-  - See below for how to use sqlite3 to view a database.

 The Django polls database file is `db.sqlite3` in your django-polls directory.
----

 ## Questions

 1. The Django Polls database contains many tables.
-Which tables contain the data for your "polls" app?
+What are the **names** of the tables that contain data for your "polls" app?

 2. What are the **fields** in the database table for "choice"?